glacials/twos.dev/src/cold/bags.md

     It's satisfying.
 3. This is the life.
     It's so nice to carry things,
-    so you start expanding your everyday carry set from "things I need"
+    you start expanding your everyday carry set from "things I need"
     to
     "things I might need".
 4. Your bag still has plenty of capacity.
-5. The "things I might need" category starts to broaden, because there's no reason for it not to.
+5. The "things I might need" category starts to broaden, because there's no reason it shouldn't.
-    What was charger and dongles becomes backup battery, sunscreen, and hand sanitizer.
+    Charger and dongles get supplemented with backup battery, sunscreen, and hand sanitizer.
 6. You spend a few years here.
     People are amazed and surprised when,
     once in a blue moon,